CarolinaYo/employee-sumary/README.md

 In the terminal mode, user must first run __npm install__ to have its package dependecies.
 Then, user can run the app.js file in Node environment by running __node app.js__.

 ## Usage
-### Demo of README generator:
+### Demo of Employee Summary Generator:
 ![demo](Assets/demo.gif)
-* Link to preview demo: https://drive.google.com/file/d/1PGfOTLEUUuADs2q2urWS3ehXIFxUvn9A/view?usp=sharing
+* Link to preview demo: https://drive.google.com/file/d/1NcHqB_Dkfb579NC9xfOtkxRR5Cmb6BCc/view

 ### Still images preview:
 * User is presented with a series of questions such as Name, ID, E-mail and Role-specific property (office number, GitHub profile, or name of school)
 * ![sample questions](Assets/sample-questions.PNG)
 * Once all questions are answered and no additional team added, then a team.html file is generated with the following preview:
 * ![team.html preview](Assets/team-page.PNG)
-* Example Employee Summary page path: /Develop/output/team.html
+* The example of Employee Summary page can be access in this path: /Develop/output/team.html

 ## License